North Korea says no longer bound by nuclear test moratorium

 A senior U.S. military officer said on Tuesday that Washington was looking at "all options" as it sought to discourage the North from conducting a third nuclear test, in response to a question whether it would consider a surgical strike on the North's atomic test site.

-North Korea has revealed work on a uranium enrichment programme, which arms experts said could give it a second path to building nuclear weapons after its plutonium-based programme at its Yongbyon complex was suspended under a now-defunct 2005 international disarmament deal.
+North Korea has revealed work on a uranium enrichment program, which arms experts said could give it a second path to building nuclear weapons after its plutonium-based program at its Yongbyon complex was suspended under a now-defunct 2005 international disarmament deal.

 U.S. and South Korean officials have said former U.S. President Bill Clinton considered the possibility of a surgical strike on Yongbyon at the height of a nuclear crisis in 1994 before Pyongyang struck an energy deal with Washington to suspend nuclear activities.